jamesdrayton/CardJitsu/README.md

 # CardJitsu
 Haskell_CardJitsu
-Conceptual Simple Recreation of Former Club Penguin Minigame "Card Jitsu" in Haskell created for CPSC 312 2019 W1 at UBC
+Conceptual Simple Recreation of Former Club Penguin Minigame "Card Jitsu" in Haskell created for CPSC 312 2019 W1 at UBC by James Drayton Beninger, Jeffrey Wang, and Rui Wang (https://wiki.ubc.ca/NumbArena)

 The game is played with a set of 30 cards.
 Each card has an element "FIRE", "WATER" or "ICE" and a number 1-10 representing its relative strength.